piashcse/elysia-ecommerce/README.md

 # Elysia E-commerce

-A modern, high-performance eCommerce backend built with Elysia.js (Bun) and TypeORM.
+A modern, high-performance eCommerce backend built with Elysia.js (Bun) and Drizzle ORM.
 Designed with clean architecture, modular structure, and production-ready best practices.
 Includes authentication, product management, carts, orders, payments, wishlists, and more.